rojack96/gory/README.md

 # Gory

-`gory` is a CLI tool written in Go that simulates the behavior of the bash `history` command, with added features to simplify searching and interactively executing past commands.
+`gory` is a CLI tool written in Go that simulates the behavior of the shell `history` command, with added features to simplify searching and interactively executing past commands.

 ---

 ## Key Features

-- Reads commands directly from the user’s `.bash_history` file.
+* Reads commands directly from the user’s `~/.bash_history` or `~/.zsh_history` file.
+* Automatically detects whether you're using Bash or Zsh.
-- Allows searching for commands containing a specific string.
+* Allows searching for commands containing a specific string.
-- Allows limiting the number of returned commands.
+* Allows limiting the number of returned commands.
-- Enables interactive execution of a selected command after a terminal confirmation prompt.
+* Enables interactive execution of a selected command after a terminal confirmation prompt.

 ---